poucotm/Log-Highlight/README.md

 #### Go To Position

 By double-click, you can go to positions of links like `"../../abc.cpp", 32` or `./abc.v line 234` in a log.
-For relative path, it may automatically searches a base directory near the log file
+For relative path, it may automatically search a base directory near the log file

 #### Summary Output Panel